codurance/site/_posts/2016-03-28-Mutual-Problems.md

 - Mutual Authentication
 ---

-The HTTPS protocol is the well-established standard for securing our internet connections.
-Understanding how this protocol works is not problem and the corresponding [RFC document](https://tools.ietf.org/html/rfc2818) is available since 2000.
+The HTTPS protocol is the well-established standard for securing our connections.
+Understanding how this protocol works is not a problem and the corresponding [RFC document](https://tools.ietf.org/html/rfc2818) is available since 2000.

 Despite HTTPS is used so widely, you can still find a software which doesn't handle this protocol without unnecessary complexity.
 Unfortunately I'v experienced  problems during the implementation of [the mutual authentication](https://en.wikipedia.org/wiki/Mutual_authentication) in the language which should not surprise me at all.
 It is **Java**.